felix-beie/youtube-deno-discord/README.md

 GOOGLE_API_KEY=
 BOT_TOKEN=
 ```
 You can also provide your Discord `BOT_TOKEN`, so you can just copy the given example below.
-Keep in mind that the extension needs permissions to read & send messages.
+Keep in mind that the extension needs permissions to manage messages and add reactions.

 ## Example
 This is a simple example how this extension can be used: